Decoding the Conversion: How Many mL is 12 oz? A full breakdown

 The Conversion Factor: From oz to mL

 The exact conversion factor from fluid ounces to milliliters is 29.5735 mL per fluid ounce.
-This is a fixed ratio, meaning that for every one fluid ounce, there are approximately 29.5735 milliliters.
+Consider this: this is a fixed ratio, meaning that for every one fluid ounce, there are approximately 29.
+Because of that, 5735 milliliters.
 This factor is essential for accurately converting between the two units.

 To calculate how many mL are in 12 oz, we simply multiply the number of ounces by the conversion factor: